KishoreKalkur/kishorekalkur.github.io/content/about/_index.md

 For any queries, reach out to us:
 - Email: contact@bas.org.in
-- Telegram: Join our group (link in homepage)
+- Telegram: To join our Telegram group fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSfQfHJZrjbMnR2NjynJzYL633iTWfnHTAEEgdaN9MR30jheDA/viewform)
-- Social Media: Follow us on Twitter and Facebook (@bangaloreastro)
+- Social Media: Follow us on [Twitter](https://x.com/b_a_s) and [Instagram](https://www.instagram.com/bas.org.in)

 *Join us in exploring the wonders of the universe!*